An Algorithmic Framework for Strategic Fair Division

+The foregoing example shows that envy-freeness is not guaranteed when agents strategize, and so it is difficult to produce envy-free allocations when agents play to maximize their utility.
+A natural question to ask, therefore, is whether there are any GCC protocols such that all SPNE are envy-free, and existence of SPNE is guaranteed.
+This remains an open question, but we do give an affirmative answer for the weaker solution concept of NE in the following theorem, whose proof appears in \ref{app:ef}.

-\begin{theorem} There exists a GCC protocol $\mathcal{P}$ such that on every cake cutting instance with strictly positive valuation functions, an allocation $X$ is the outcome of a NE of $\mathcal{P}$ if and only if $X$ is an envy-free contiguous allocation that contains the entire cake. \end{theorem}
+\begin{theorem} There exists a GCC protocol $\mathcal{P}$ such that on every cake cutting instance with strictly positive valuation functions $V_1,\ldots,V_n$, an allocation $X$ is the outcome of a NE of the game induced by $\mathcal{P}$ and $V_1,\ldots,V_n$ if and only if $X$ is an envy-free contiguous allocation that contains the entire cake. \end{theorem}